Back to Blog

 GLP-1 (glucagon-like peptide-1) is a hormone your gut releases after meals.
 It stimulates insulin secretion, suppresses glucagon, slows gastric emptying, and signals satiety to the brain.
 In type 2 diabetes, GLP-1 signaling is diminished, which contributes to the blood sugar problem.

 The GLP-1 agonists are synthetic versions that do what the natural hormone does, more potently and for longer.
-That combination, better insulin response plus delayed stomach emptying plus reduced appetite, is why they work for both diabetes and weight.
+That combination (better insulin response plus delayed stomach emptying plus reduced appetite) is why they work for both diabetes and weight.

-The drugs currently in use
+The drugs in 2026

-DrugBrand namesDosing
+DrugBrand namesDosingNotes

-ExenatideByetta, BydureonTwice daily / weekly
+ExenatideByetta, BydureonTwice daily / weeklyOlder, less commonly started today

-DulaglutideTrulicityWeekly
+DulaglutideTrulicityWeekly injectionDiabetes-focused

 What they're actually used for